-Two areas of concern identified in the draft statement are the narrowing of the curriculum and not having equal access to high-quality education.
-Some learners are not being offered a broader curriculum because the main focus of performance measures is on tests and exams results.
+Two areas of concern identified in the draft statement are the narrowing of the curriculum, and not having equal access to high-quality education.
+Some learners are not being offered a broader curriculum.
+The main focus of performance measures is on tests and exams results.
 It then becomes a numbers game.
-Quantitative data is used to measure progress and is used because it is more efficient; however, using this research method solely does not give you an overall scope on the reality on what’s going on or the external factors that impact on a person’s education.
+Quantitative data is used to measure progress and is used because it is more efficient; however, using this research method solely does not give you an overall scope on the reality on what’s going.
+Additionally, there may be external factors that impact on a person’s education.

-At the end of every academic year, I receive a school report, which measures how my son is achieving compared to the expected standard for that year group.
+At the end of every academic year, I receive a school report, which measure my son’s achievements. (compared to the expected standard for that year group).
 No shock to me, my son’s score always shows that he is underachieving for his age.
-I see this report more of a formality, as schools have to provide it, but his school has no concerns as they know that he has a disability and is making a lot of progress.
-They do not box him in.
-I’d also like to highlight that when he was in Year 2, he did not sit his SATs as it would have just caused him stress for the purpose of what?
+I see the report more of a formality, as schools have to provide it.

 Top of the League Table

-The statement brings focus on nurseries being deterred from taking on children with SEND and for older students, they are not accessing further education or do not complete their course.
-It saddens me that some parents of low attaining children/young people are feeling pressured and that we are now in that mentality of focusing on numbers only, seeing which school is at the top of the league table.
-Imagine feeling like your child cannot access high-quality education as they may impact on the school’s reputation because they cannot achieve the expected grades due to their disability, which is no fault of their own.
+Firstly, the statement brings focus on nurseries deterring from taking on children with SEND.
+Furthermore, for older students, they are not accessing further education or do not complete their course.
+Therefore, it saddens me that we are in that mentality of focusing on numbers only; seeing which school is at the top of the league table.
+Imagine feeling like your child cannot access high-quality education as they may impact on the school’s reputation. (because they cannot achieve the expected grades).
+The reason would be due to their disability, which is no fault of their own.

-It is handy to have something to compare each school with, but you have to take into consideration that some schools may rank lower because they are accepting a higher proportion of learners with SEND (not to say that everyone with SEND are low academic achievers) and are aware that by doing this may put them at a perceived disadvantage.
-If anything, these schools should be praised, and this just shows me that they are more accepting and have an appreciation for diversity.
+It is handy to have something to compare each school with; but you have to consider that some schools may rank lower. (because they are accepting a higher proportion of learners with SEND).
+Not to say that everyone with SEND are low academic achievers.
+If anything, these schools should be praised, showing they are more accepting and have an appreciation for diversity.

 When choosing a school for your child, it really does go beyond numbers.
 You have to look at the school’s ethos, their safeguarding policy, their SEND policy and how in practice, they work to make a more inclusive environment.